OceanOPS/goos-passports-workspace/README.md

 A public Passports workspace for community discussions, feedback, issue tracking, and proposals related to GOOS Passports.

+## ISSUE TACKING IS CURRENTLY DONE WITHIN THE AMRIT CONSORTIUM GITHUB on this board: https://github.com/orgs/amrit-eu/projects/10/views/1

 ## Purpose

 This repository provides a public space to: